bitpay/bitcore/README.md

     $ mkdir -p db/blocks
     $ utils/sync.js -S

-  Check utils/sync.js --help for options.
+  Check utils/sync.js --help for options, particulary -D to erase the current DB.

-  New blockchain data will be synced while the webserver (server.js) is up, through the p2p module.
+  *NOTE* that there is no need to run this manually since the historic syncronization is embedded on the webserver, so running the webserver will trigger the historic sync.

 ## API